How I learned to stop feeling hopeless about money

 How to refinance your student loans

-This is a guest post from Travis Hornsby, founder of Student Loan Planner.
+This article was written by Travis Hornsby, founder of Student Loan Planner.
 I met Travis last year and realized he knows a lot about something that's a blind spot for me.
 I asked him if he'd be willing to whip up an article for GRS readers about refinancing student loans.
 Here it is!

 How would you like spending $4000 each year and have nothing to show for it?
 Sounds crazy, right?
 Yet that's exactly what happens when you find yourself buried in debt -- whether it's credit-card debt or student loans.